Adapted and updated from Paul Kivel, Uprooting Racism: How White People Can Work for Racial Justice

 The Electoral College system is not the only way people of color lose voting representation.
 After emancipation and the passage of the 14th and 15th amendments, the Southern states worked to exclude newly enfranchised black voters.
 The white ruling class of the South was very explicit about what it was doing.
 For example, in Virginia, US Senator Carter Glass worked to expand disenfranchisement laws along with poll taxes and literacy tests.
 He described the state’s 1901 convention this way:

-The provisions implemented during those post-Reconstruction conventions, from poll taxes to grandfather clauses15 to literacy tests, were almost all struck down by the Civil Rights Act of 1965.
-The only ones still standing are felony provisions, which leave 5 million people, including 2.2 million black men (approximately 1 out of 13 African Americans) currently denied the right to vote because of incarceration or past felony convictions.16 In Florida, Kentucky, and Virginia more than 1 in 5 African Americans can’t vote for these reasons.17
+The provisions implemented during those post-Reconstruction conventions, from poll taxes to grandfather clauses16 to literacy tests, were almost all struck down by the Civil Rights Act of 1965.
+The only ones still standing are felony provisions, which leave 5.17 million people, including 2.2 million black men (approximately 1 out of 16 African Americans total) currently denied the right to vote because of incarceration or past felony convictions.17 In Florida, Kentucky, and Virginia more than 1 in 5 African Americans can’t vote for these reasons.18

 As journalist Nicholas Thompson of the Washington Monthly noted, “Three out of every five felony convictions don’t lead to jail time, and there’s no clear line you have to cross to earn one….
 Stopping payment on a check of more than $150 with intent to defraud makes you a felon in Florida.
 Being caught with one-fifth of an ounce of crack earns you a federal felony, but being caught with one-fifth of an ounce of cocaine only earns a misdemeanor.”

-ES&S accounts for 44% of US election equipment26.
-The company got its start thanks to financing from the families of Nelson Bunker Hunt and Howard Ahmanson, Jr.–both right-wing billionaires27.
+ES&S accounts for 44% of US election equipment27.
+The company got its start thanks to financing from the families of Nelson Bunker Hunt and Howard Ahmanson, Jr.–both right-wing billionaires28.
 These families have another financing interest: Christian reconstruction.
-They both gave major contributions to the Chalcedon Foundation, “a Christian education organization devoted to the research, publishing, and promotion of Christian Reconstruction.”28
+They both gave major contributions to the Chalcedon Foundation, “a Christian education organization devoted to the research, publishing, and promotion of Christian Reconstruction.”29

 - In 2016, 512,696 mail-in ballots —over half a million– were simply rejected, not counted.